brod2240/ufid_reader/README.md

 # UFID Reader
 Program to allow a barcode scanner and rfid module to read ufid numbers and output student information for attendance purposes.
-## Instructions for Client Host Device Set Up
+## Instructions for Kiosk Device Set Up
-1. Connect Power, HDMI to monitor, and keyboard
+1. Connect power to device, HDMI to monitor, and keyboard to device as temporary input
 2. Install non-graphical raspbian (ONLY FOR RASP PI 4)
 3. Connect MRD5 scanner via USB.
-Make sure to hold power button to turn on.
+Make sure to hold power button until the light stops flashing and the device beeps to turn on.
-4. Git Pull repository
-5. Follow the following instructions
+4. Follow the following instructions
+## Instructions to Run Code on Device
+1. Git Pull from repository: BLANK, BLANK
+2. OTHER INSTR
-## Instructions to Run Client-Server Communication Between Rasp Pi and Server (Not Needed in Current Version)
+## Instructions to Run Client-Server Communication Between Rasp Pi and Server \ (Not Needed in Current Version)
 1. Ensure the Client.py, Server.py, Data.py, StudentCourse2.db, Validation.py, and ufid_barcodes.csv are all in the same folder.
 2. Run Data.py to ensure data is populated in the StudentCourse2.db.
 To check the database SQLite will have to be downloaded.
 To add data there is a function called add_student in the Data.py file.
 3. Check the ip address of the server using ipconfig in a commandline on the device hosting the server and change the server ip in the both client.py and server.py file to match.